Bradley Fold railway station

 Bradley Fold railway station served Bradley Fold and Little Lever from 1849 to 1970 on the now closed line between Bury and Bolton.

-The Lancashire and Yorkshire Railway (L&YR) opened it's line through the station site on 20 November 1848 but the station, in common with others on the line did not open then, it was shown in the December 1848 timetable but with no trains stopping there, the first trains to stop did so from January 1849.
+The Lancashire and Yorkshire Railway (L&YR) opened its line through the station site on 20 November 1848.
+However the station, in common with others on the line, did not open then.
+The station was shown in the December 1848 timetable, but with no trains stopping there.
+The first trains to stop at the station did so from January 1849.
 (Note: The line had been planned by the Liverpool & Bury Railway (L&BR) who gained Parliamentary approval to construct it.
 The L&BR was acquired by the Manchester and Leeds Railway in 1846 which in turn changed its name to the Lancashire and Yorkshire Railway (L&YR) in 1847.)

 The station was located where Bradley lane crossed the railway via a level crossing, the station building was to the north of the line and east of the road.
 By 1850 a siding was provided to the south of the station to access Tonge Lane Colliery, the siding had access to the line in both directions using a 'Y' junction, there was no map evidence of other facilities.